 Josiah Emerick -- sometimes known as "Joseph" -- was born on Dec.
 6, 1835 in Southampton Township, Somerset County, PA, the son of Jonathan and Rachel (Sturtz) Emerick Sr.

-He married Indiana Davis (1842-1894), who may have been born in Indiana but more likely in Pennsylvania and whose father was an immigrant from England.
-Census records show that Indiana could not write.
+He married Indiana Davis (1842-1894), whose father was an immigrant from England.
+Census records show that she could not write.

-The 10 known children the couple produced together were John Alex Emerick, St. Louis Emerick, Charles E. Emerick, Richard C. Emerick, Ida Emerick, Clara May Emerick, Joseph Emerick, James "Perry" Emerick, Mary Ellen Shumaker and Noah C. Emrick.
+The 10 known children the couple produced together were John Alex Emerick, St. Louis Emerick, Charles E. Emerick, Richard C. Emerick, Ida Emerick, Clara May Walsh Hollis, Joseph Emerick, James "Perry" Emerick, Mary Ellen Shumaker and Noah C. Emrick.
 One son went by the name "George."

 During the Civil War, in about 1862 or '63, after the births of their two eldest sons, the family moved across the state line into Maryland and settled on a farm near Cumberland in Allegany County, MD.